djhi12/Introduction-to-Cybersecurity/chapter-1/README.md

+# Lesson 1: Getting Started with Physical Security

-# Understanding Tailgating in Cybersecurity
+# Lesson 2: Understanding Tailgating in Cybersecurity

 ## What is Tailgating?